OpenSimian/osMonoDev/README.md

     cd ~/VagrantBase/osMonoDev
     vagrant up

-Vagrant will follow the recipe and ask VirtualBox to download/load an Ubunut server VM.
+Vagrant will follow the recipe and ask VirtualBox to download/load an Ubunut server VM for the database server.
+It will then install mySQL and initialize a database for OpenSimulator servers to connect to.
+A second VM will be created from an Ubuntu desktop image.
+This VM will be configured with MonoDevelop and loaded with source from an opensimulator GIT repository to allow source code modifications and building the project.
-Remember, you are user vagrant, password vagrant.
+Remember, you are user vagrant, password vagrant on each of the VM's.
+The mySQL user is set as osUser with password 0p3ns1m1an.

-The bootstrap processing will continue to load packages and clone the OpenSimulator git repository.

-Once the git clone process completes,  monodevelop should start and open the opensimulator solution file.

 ## Stay in Synch
 Once you have completed the clone of the osMonoDev repository it is easy to stay up to date.